Ubiquiti-App/UCRM/README.md

 - docker-compose.env

 ### 3. Modify docker-compose.yml file
-- uncomment the volumes section and set path to store your CRM Billing database
+- It is recommended to store your CRM Billing database outside the docker container to enable easy upgrades and backups.
+To do so uncomment the volumes section and verify or change the path to the database.
 ```
 volumes:
       - /home/docker/ucrm/